Robinho (footballer, born November 1987)

-Róbson Michael Signorini (born 10 November 1987), commonly known as Robinho, is a Brazilian footballer who plays as a midfielder for Avaí.
+Róbson Michael Signorini (born 10 November 1987), commonly known as Robinho, is a Brazilian footballer who plays as a midfielder for Brusque.

 Career

 Robson was formed in the basic categories of International and further excel in Mogi Mirim in 2008, where he was the top scorer of the second division team in São Paulo, Robson hit three-year contract with Santos.
 It also is nicknamed Robinho but prefers to be called Robson.

 In December 2009, agreed with your Avai release was a condition of hiring Marquinhos by Santos.

 After a one-year loan to Avaí, Robson returned to Santos in January 2011.

 On 4 February 2011, Robson signed a pre-contract with Avaí, and the contract runs out in May, when the player's contract with Santos end.

 He left Santos to play as a regular starter for Avaí on 3 May 2011.

 On 12 January 2015, Robinho was signed by Palmeiras.